LiaSkarllate/LiaSkarllate/README.md

 # Greetings, I am William Fernandes Dorante! :D'

-## Brief introduction
+## Brief Introduction
-Currently, I am graduating as a bachelor in Computer Science at Universidade Estadual Paulista (UNESP), campus of Rio Claro/SP, and, at the same time, I am conducting an academic undergraduate research project for scientific initiation in the area of self-adapativee systems using the *framework* Java [* Spring*](https://spring.io/).
-Outside the academic field, I develop skills in the *web* development field, creating personal projects using the technologies [* Node.js*](https://nodejs.org), [*React*] (https://reactjs.org/) and [*React Native*](https://reactnative.dev).
+Currently, I am graduating as a bachelor in Computer Science at Universidade Estadual Paulista (UNESP), campus of Rio Claro/SP, and, at the same time, I am conducting an academic undergraduate research project for scientific initiation in the area of self-adapative systems using the *framework* Java [*Spring*](https://spring.io/).
+Outside the academic field, I develop skills in the *web* development field, creating personal projects using the technologies [*Node.js*](https://nodejs.org), [*React*](https://reactjs.org/) and [*React Native*](https://reactnative.dev).

 ## About me